-- To create a crash dump file using the Web interface: - Open the Crash Dump page (Status & Diagnostics tab > Diagnostics menu > Crash Dump).
+- > To download a tombstone using the Web interface: - Open the Crash Dump page (Status & Diagnostics tab > Diagnostics menu > Tombstone Dump).

-Figure 7-4: Web Interface - Crash Dump
+Figure 7-3: Web Interface - Crash Dump

-Table 7-4: Crash Dump Parameters
+Table 7-3: Crash Dump Parameters

 Parameter Description Total tombstones The number of crashes on the phone.
 Last tombstone The date and time of the last crash (the exact time of the crash).